 The loans provided by the Group are denominated in the currencies of the regions in which the Group operates or in euros.

-To hedge the risks arising from its operation in the Swedish market, the Group enters into euro/Swedish krona currency swaps and forward foreign exchange contracts and accounts for those instruments as hedges of a net investment in a foreign operation.
+To hedge the risks arising from its operation in the Swedish market, the Group enters into euro/

+Swedish krona currency swaps and forward foreign exchange contracts.

 At the moment, the Group provides loans in euros and in Swedish krona.